SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSpells.md

 Create a blast of cold wind to chill your enemies and knock them prone.

-# 51. - Aura of Perseverance (V) level 4 Abjuration
+# 51. - Aura of Perseverance (V) level 4 Abjuration [Concentration]

 Purifying energy radiates from you in an aura with a 30-foot radius.
 Until the spell ends, the aura moves with you, centered on you.
 Each non-hostile creature in the aura (including you) can't become diseased, has resistance to poison damage, and has advantage on saving throws against effects that cause any of the following conditions: blinded, charmed, deafened, frightened, paralyzed, poisoned, and stunned.

-# 52. - Aura of Vitality (V) level 4 Abjuration
+# 52. - Aura of Vitality (V) level 4 Abjuration [Concentration]

 Life-preserving energy radiates from you in an aura with a 30-foot radius.
 Until the spell ends, the aura moves with you, centered on you.
 Each non-hostile creature in the aura including you has resistance to necrotic damage, and its hit point maximum can't be reduced.
+In addition, a non-hostile, living creature regains 1 hit point when it starts its turn in the aura with 0 hit points.

 # 53. - Brain Bulwark (V) level 4 Abjuration